Jewels stolen from Venice exhibition in brazen daytime heist

 Rembrandt's "The Storm on the Sea of Galilee" was one of 13 artworks stolen from Boston's Isabella Stewart Gardner Museum in 1990, which still haven't been found.
 Check out the gallery for other valuable stolen artworks that authorities have yet to track down.
 Credit: Courtesy Isabella Stewart Gardner Museum

-The spokesperson added that authorities arrived at the scene at 10:17 a.m.
+The spokesman added that authorities arrived at the scene at 10:17 a.m.
 (3:17 a.m.
 ET) on Wednesday after being alerted by the head of security, who told them that "some jewels had gone missing."

 In a press release, the Doge's Palace confirmed the theft of "two objects" from the Al Thani Collection.
 The objects were described as "recently made and of marginal value compared to other jewels of greater historical value."